 Registration is now open!

-It is my pleasure to announce that the magnificent, marvellous, mad, mad, mad, mad, mad, Three Thing Game is a go!
+It is my pleasure to announce that the magnificent, marvelous, mad, mad, mad, mad, mad, Three Thing Game is a go!
 For those not in the know, Three Thing Game is a Game Jam run over a weekend.
 Teams of enthusiasts (that’s you people, as well as me and my ‘kind’) gather to challenge themselves to create a game based on 3 random words that they will be given.
 At the end of the weekend you get to subject your game to a thorough Judging against various criteria like: adherence to the Things, how complete is your game, and how much money you slip the judge discreetly.
 Over the years teams from all years of study have made some great stuff, some of which has even been published in various app stores.
 So you should definitely not be discouraged from taking part in your first year.
 This is an excellent opportunity to put your skills in to practice, to hone your craft.
-This is also one of those ‘extra-curricular’ activities that help to distinguish you in the eyes of potential employers from the 300 other people that will be graduating from here at the same time.
+This is also one of those ‘extra-curricular’ activities that help to distinguish you in the eyes of potential employers from the hundreds of other people that will be graduating from here at the same time.

 I am very pleased to invite our alumni to come play with us.
 Many of our former students are Three Thing Game veterans and it would be great to see them again.
 You are very welcome to come with preformed teams (getting the band back together perhaps) or go stag and see who else comes.
 Also if you want to have some time to talk to the students in your professional capacity (maybe you want to entice them to your company) then you are welcome to do that also.
 You won’t have access to the canvas files below, but if you are interesting to taking part in any capacity, then please get in touch.